mohamedyangui/blog/Readme.md

 Overview
 This project is a collaborative blogging platform that allows multiple authors to create, edit, and comment on articles.
 It is built using the MEAN stack (MongoDB, Express.js, Angular, Node.js) and follows a microservices architecture to ensure scalability and maintainability.
 The platform includes advanced features such as role-based access control, real-time notifications for comments, and a responsive user interface designed with Angular Material.

-Project Structure
+**Project Structure
-The project is divided into four main components, each serving a specific purpose:
+**The project is divided into four main components, each serving a specific purpose:

-user-service: Manages user authentication, registration, and role management.
+**user-service:** Manages user authentication, registration, and role management.
-article-service: Handles the creation, editing, deletion, and retrieval of articles and comments.
+**article-service**: Handles the creation, editing, deletion, and retrieval of articles and comments.
-notification-service: Provides real-time notifications for new comments using WebSockets (Socket.io).
+**notification-service**: Provides real-time notifications for new comments using WebSockets (Socket.io).
-frontend: The Angular-based user interface that interacts with the microservices and displays the blog content.
+**frontend**: The Angular-based user interface that interacts with the microservices and displays the blog content.

-Installation
+**Installation
-Follow these steps to set up and run the project on your local machine.
+**Follow these steps to set up and run the project on your local machine.

-Step-by-Step Setup
+**Step-by-Step Setup
+**
 Clone the repository:
 git clone [<repository-url>](https://github.com/mohamedyangui/blog.git)
 cd blog